guillaumebrunerie/snappy/README.md

 You can get a Redux-like interface replacing Redux' immutable state by a reactive object.

-* A reducer simply mutates the reactive object, and after the action was dispatched you should call `notifySubscribers`.
+* Reducers simply mutate the reactive object via `applyChange`.
 * Selectors can be implemented using `subscribe` and `useSyncExternalStore`.
 You should also make sure to return a snapshot of the resulting object, otherwise you will not be notified if nested properties are changed.